Hidden costs of school spirit: how expenses limit equity in extracurriculars

 From the colorful flyers lining Carlmont’s hallways to the specialized programs beyond campus, extracurriculars promise passion, growth, and belonging.
 But for many students, those opportunities come with a price tag that puts them just out of reach.

-From sports team fees to Advanced Placement exam costs, extracurriculars at Carlmont are advertised as open to all.
-In reality, many students can’t afford full participation, showing equity concerns that reflect a broader national conversation about fairness in education.

-After-school activities often shape students’ identities, from the thrill of athletics to the creativity of the arts.
-But behind the laughter on the field and the music in the practice rooms lies a quieter reality: some students simply cannot access these experiences.
+Sports team fees, arts program expenses, and Advanced Placement (AP) exam costs make activities that are advertised as open to all feel far less accessible.
+These opportunities often shape students’ identities, from the thrill of athletics to the creativity of the arts, yet behind the laughter on the field and the music in the practice rooms lies a quieter reality: some students simply cannot take part.

 Michelle Peng, a junior at Carlmont, who had been taking art classes for several years, said she had to step away from something she loved when her family’s finances became a challenge.